Our CBD is extracted using supercritical CO2 extraction and multistage lab tested every step of the way.

-We’ve seen plenty of people reduce their medications and trade in truckloads of pharmaceuticals for the natural healing effects of CBD.
-(Obviously we can’t officially recommend that, but it happens pretty often.)
+On a side note, we’ve seen people reduce their medications and trade in truckloads of pharmaceuticals for the natural healing effects of CBD.
+(Obviously we can’t officially recommend that, but it happens surprisingly often.)

 The best product for pets would be our natural (unflavored) tincture.